Japan, the world’s third-largest economy, stands as a global economic powerhouse with a rich history of industrial success and innovation.

 The Tokyo Stock Exchange

-The Tokyo Stock Exchange (TSE) is the third-largest stock exchange in the world by market capitalization and the largest in Asia.
-It plays a crucial role in the global financial system and serves as a key barometer for the Asian economy.
+The Tokyo Stock Exchange is the third-largest stock exchange in the world by market capitalization and the largest in Asia, playing a key role in the global financial system.
+It remains a reliable indicator of regional economic performance, strengthened by the 2025 surge in corporate earnings and foreign inflows.

 Popular Stocks and Sectors